Why a Great Company Isn’t Always a Great Investment

 A company stock price doesn't take off just because it's a good company.
 It takes off mainly because it's drawing investor interest.
 Since so much of the market today is held in mutual funds and exchange-traded funds (ETFs) or institutional positions like pensions and insurance companies, investment flows are largely driven from the top down.

-No matter how good a company is, if it doesn’t draw the attention of the big funds and institutions, its stock price growth could be limited.
+No matter how good a company is, if it doesn't draw the attention of the big funds and institutions, its stock price growth could be limited.
 A great company could go for many years without being noticed, causing its stock price to languish.
+Here's more about stock growth investing.

 The very low P/E doesn't necessarily mean the company is a good investment.
 If it pays an above-average dividend and shows at least slow, steady stock price growth, it could still be a winning position.
 It just might not be the kind of stock likely to make you rich.